tariq7299/ArabicApp/dynamic-to-to.md

 9. Create Contats us page
     - Send a get request to get all options
         - Make the optins previous the cohsices lables and value be exactly like what the database needs
+            - install pnpm depend
+            - create a virtual env
+            - install pip require

  - pReview a toaster indiciation successfull submission
  - Add errors helper handlers